DominikSzabo1/MELTRONIC/README.md

 ### Available command line applications:
 - matrix_wide_to_long.R:
     Converts a square matrix into a long matrix for IS calculation.
 Accepts wildcards for processing of multiple chromosomes.
 - long_matrix_to_IS.R:
     Calculates insulation scores at multiple distances (default 100kb - 1Mb, steps of 100kb).
 - MELTRONIC.R:
    Compares insulation score (IS) distributions over regions of interest.
 Was applied to 120 kb sliding windows accross the entire genome and and long genes for the preparation of the manuscript.

+Expected output files can be found in the /data folder.
+Matrix conversion, IS calculation and MELTRONIC score calculation for the entire mouse genome takes about two hours on a standard desktop computer.

 type
 ```bash